What You Need to Know About 2008 Prius Battery Replacement

 Optima batteries

 Optima is the battery manufacturer of choice for many American households.
 The company has a knack for making batteries that last.
-The company boasts over 1200 dealership locations nationwide.
-They also boast a robust lineup of batteries and a good battery replacement program.
+Optima boasts over 1,200 dealership locations nationwide.
+It also offers a robust lineup of batteries and a good battery replacement program.
 You can also buy your Prius battery online.

-The Optima DS46B24R is the official Optima battery of the Prius.
+The Optima DS46B24R is the official Optima battery for the Prius.
 It is the perfect fit for your 2004 to 2007 model Prius.
-You may need a special battery installation kit if you have a more recent model.
+If you have a more recent model, you may need a special battery installation kit.
 The manufacturer offers free tow service if your Prius needs to be in working order.
 The manufacturer also offers a 57-month proration for a replacement battery.
 Having the battery checked out by an expert is also a good idea.

 The Optima DS46B24R also has the best warranty of any battery manufacturer.
 Its impressive design makes it easy to install.
 It is also well-built and long-lasting.
 It also boasts the best safety ratings in its class.
 The battery is made of a glass mat construction, which means it can survive a few hits from a hammer.
 The battery also boasts a low-voltage battery compartment that keeps your battery from spilling.
 The battery may be one of the more expensive parts of the Prius, but you won’t have to worry about having it break in a storm.
 Having a good battery can make driving your Prius a joy again.
 The best part is that it only takes a few minutes to install.
 A new battery in your Prius means better gas mileage and much less hassle.